Publish Your Thesis: how to edit and prepare your thesis for publication

 Some journals and conferences are open to including undergraduate work:

-Journal Citation Reports: provides information about journals in Psychology, including their impact factors.
+The Journal Citation Reports database provides information about Psychology journals, including their impact factors.
+From the Journal Citation Reports homepage:

 See the library's Avoiding Predatory Journal Publications guide for information about what predatory journals are and how to avoid them.